U.S. consumer watchdog wants partial ban on arbitration clauses

 The CFPB, by contrast, is inching toward action.

-In March, the bureau released a study which found that few consumers actually seek individual relief through arbitrations even though millions are eligible for group settlements.
+In March, the CFPB released its arbitration clause study which found that few consumers actually seek individual relief through arbitrations even though millions are eligible for group settlements.
 The vast majority of consumers do not even know if they are subject to an arbitration clause, the study showed.

 The CFPB on Wednesday published an outline of proposals it will consider.